zaiisao/Documentation/en/cloud-recording/cloud_recording_composite_mode.md

 ## Considerations

-- If you record only video (no audio) or both video and audio, Agora Cloud Recording generates a black video file for any Web user who does not send any video stream.
+- If a Web user never publishes the local video, or unpublishes the video during a recording session, the recording service fills the region of that user with the color of the canvas; if the user mutes the local video, the region becomes black.
-- If a user stops sending streams or leaves the channel during a recording session, the recording service fills the region of that user with the color of the canvas.
+- If a native user stops sending streams or leaves the channel during a recording session, the recording service fills the region of that user with the color of the canvas.